-After a very comfortable flight, we arrived in Istanbul about 75 minutes earlier than expected, always a nice surprise!
-Mustafa met us at the airport and we left the parking lot to a surprise!
-The ever crowded and jammed traffic was surprisingly flowing and the lanes were practically empty, I saw one or two cars ahead of us.
+Our first couple of days in Istanbul started on the right foot!
+After a wonderfully comfortable flight, we arrived in Istanbul about 75 minutes earlier than expected, always a pleasant surprise!
+Mustafa met us at the airport, and we left the parking lot to a surprise!
+The ever crowded and jammed traffic was surprisingly flowing, and the lanes were empty, I saw one or two cars ahead of us.
 He took us home through the new Eurasia tunnel that connects the two continents and on the Asian side we exited extremely close to home.
 Yet even another surprise!

-The fish varieties we tried were very tasty, some of each of bonito, mackerel, and bass.
+We tried were very tasty fish varieties, some of each of bonito, mackerel, and bass.
 All in season.
 Some salad and a little wine kept us there for a few hours.
-We returned home in mid-afternoon, rested, talked to some friends on the phone, and later enjoyed a bowl of soup Ergun made for us, tarhana soup.
+We returned home in mid-afternoon, rested, talked to some friends on the phone, and later enjoyed a bowl of tarhana soup Ergun made for us.
 The soccer fans watched the Besiktas game which ended with a slight disappointment of a tie game, but better than losing it for the fans (no, fanatics!)

 Today, the weather seems a little warmer and the sky a bit brighter.
-We’ll get a chance to go out again sometime soon and enjoy the garden a little bit first hand rather than looking at it from the windows.
-Stay tuned for more … And, see the photographs below to get a sense of our first few days.
+We’ll get a chance to go out again sometime soon and enjoy the garden a little bit firsthand rather than looking at it from the windows.
+More enjoyable days to come … And see the photographs below to get a sense of our first few days.